 Can you freeze cucumbers?
 Most of the people would answer no to this question, but that’s not entirely true.
-There are a few ways to freeze cucumbers, but you need to know that they require some work (some of them quite a lot) and you won’t necessarily be happy with the results you’ll get.
+There are a few ways to freeze cucumbers, but you need to know that they require work (some of them quite a lot).
+And you won’t necessarily be happy with the results you’ll get.
 Truth be told, cucumbers consist mostly of water and should be enjoyed fresh (as most other veggies).

-A whole cucumber definitely won’t freeze well, but similarly to other veggies, there are some other options when it comes to freezing cucumbers.
+A whole cucumber definitely won’t freeze well, but like other veggies, there are other options.
 Basically, there are two possibilities.
 The first one is to slice the cucumber and preserve it in brine or vinegar.
 The other one is to use those cucumbers in a recipe that allows to freeze the dish once it’s ready.
-Of course none of the options guarantees you’ll be satisfied with the results.
+Of course none of the options guarantees that the results will be satisfactory

 (credit: Laurel Fan)

 Start off by washing and peeling the cucumbers.
 Once done, you should slice them thinly (you can use a food processor if you wish).
 Not it’s time to prepare the brine.
 Here’s a recipe from ThirtyFun.com:

 In a large bowl, mix 2 quarts of cucumbers with chopped onions and 2 tablespoons of salt.
 Let stand for 2 hours.
 Rinse well with cold water, drain and return to clean bowl.
 Add 2/3 cup of oil, 2/3 cup vinegar, 2/3 cup of sugar, and 1 teaspoon of celery seed.
 Mix well.
 Cover and refrigerate overnight.